PLEASE NOTE: If you would like a copy of a police record please call the Police Department Records Bureau directly at (714) 754-5373.

 How long will it take to get a response?

-The California Public records request requires a response within 10 calendar days from the date the request was received by the City.
-Occasionally, the time may be extended, by no more than 14 days, if it has been determined there is unusual circumstances that will delay the response, and as defined in Government Code 6253.
+You will receive a response within 10 calendar days from the date the request was received by the City, as required by the Public Records Act.
+If the request is submitted after 5:00 p.m., on the weekend, or on a holiday, the date received is the next business day.
+The time may be extended, by 14 days, if it has been determined there are circumstances that will delay the response, and as defined in Government Code 6253.
 In which case the requestor will be notified of the reasons for the delay and the date by which the determination is expected to be issued.

 How will the City respond to a public records request?